Be in the Know

-It’s probably not what you had in mind when you started your career as a personal trainer and it certainly isn’t what your customer wants or needs.
+It’s probably not what you had in mind when you started you took your personal training course and it certainly isn’t what your customer wants or needs.
+This is where the difference lies between being a rep counter and being a personal trainer.

 Take a hard look at your personal training business and ask yourself whether you are offering workout programmes or a comprehensive results-oriented program.
-Any personal trainer can meet with a client, throw together a workout, and get started in the gym.
-But Personal Training is much more than this.
+Anyone can meet with a client, throw together a workout, and get started in the gym, but personal training is much more than this.

 Many personal trainers also place too much focus on the exercise programmes and overlook the pastoral side of personal training.
 If you truly want to master the personal training business, you will need to expand your sphere of influence with your clients.